jason-capsule42/aa-counter/auro-counter/README.md

 ## auro-counter use cases

-The `auto-counter` component renders a basic numerical counter which can be manually increased and decreased by clicking on + and - buttons.
+The `auro-counter` component renders a basic numerical counter which can be manually increased and decreased by clicking on + and - buttons.
 Optionally, the component also supports value changes using the keyboard arrow keys.
 Minimum and maximum values are also supported which can be used in combination to constrain upper and lower bounds.
 ## Optional Parameters

-`auto-counter` supports multiple parameters to control interaction and constraints.
+`auro-counter` supports multiple parameters to control interaction and constraints.
 ### Setting the values and constraints of the counter

 * `currentValue` Start the counter at a given integer value; defaults to 0